xxsimoxx/vars/readme.txt

 - `function cpv_do ( $var )` better use `vars_do`
 - `[cpv]` better use `[vars]`
 ### Fixes
-- Ugly row meta when GitHub Updater is active
 - Fixed bug with MCE button with html code in var
 ## [1.3.0] - 2019-10-29 v.
 1.3.0
 ### Plugin renamed from cpvars to vars